anabanami/goodnessGlaciers/Gadi/ISMIP/processing/📚docs/convergence_analyser/convergence_analyser_H_V.md

     Hardcoded Assumptions: The script is not general-purpose.
 It is tailored for a specific experimental setup and makes several hardcoded assumptions:

-        Domain size is 100textkmtimes100textkm.
+        Domain size is 100km×100km.

-        The base horizontal mesh resolution is 30times30 elements.
+        The base horizontal mesh resolution is 30×30 elements.

         The base number of vertical layers is 5.

-        The reference resolution is the tuple (2.0, 2.0).
+        The reference resolution is the tuple (2, 2).

-        The centerline is at y=50000 m.
+        The centerline is at y=50000 m (automatically detected from mesh).

     Filename Convention: The script will fail if the NetCDF files do not strictly adhere to the ParamFile_Scenario_H-Res_V-Res-Transient.nc naming convention.
+It now uses a more robust regular expression for parsing filenames.